Moyacaca/TSRI_Air-Quality-Prediction/README.md

 ## Prediction without ground truth
 The one without ground truth is for the purpose of realistic prediction.

-You can give the order below to get the result.
+Please give the order below.
 ```
 bash run.sh <csv filename> <start date>
 ```